Power Allocation Algorithms for Massive MIMO Systems with Multi-Antenna Users: Channel and System Model

-Throughout the paper, we assume that i) the channels of all users are subject to uncorrelated Rayleigh fading and, for simplicity, all users are homogeneous and experience statistically independent fading, ii) the transmitter has perfect CSI of all downlink channels, this assumption is reasonable in time division duplex (TDD) systems, which allows the transmitter to employ reciprocity to estimate the downlink channels, and iii) each user only has access to their own CSI, but not the CSI of the downlink channels of the other users.
+In this paper, we make the following assumptions: i) that all users' channels are subject to uncorrelated Rayleigh fading, and ii) that the transmitter has perfect CSI of all downlink channels.
+This assumption is reasonable in time division duplex (TDD) systems because it enables the transmitter to use reciprocity to estimate the downlink channels. iii) that each user only has access to their own CSI.